What is the Endogenous Growth Theory?

 The Romer model considers changes to technology to be endogenous.
 Therefore, technological advancements lead to economic improvements.
 Additionally, the model also assumes that innovative ideas are a very important part of economic growth.
-By combining improvements to human capital along with existing knowledge, it can create innovative ideas to enhance the production of goods in an economy.
+Combining improvements to human capital and existing knowledge can create innovative ideas to enhance the production of goods in an economy.

 Limitations of the Endogenous Growth Theory

 The exogenous growth theory often draws criticisms for relying on assumptions that cannot be assessed accurately, and there is no empirical evidence to validate the theory.
 In some endogenous growth models, some may also argue that the difference between physical capital and human capital is not distinct.
 Others may also argue that the endogenous growth theory disregards the role of organizations and places too much weight on human capital.